 Once seed-grant funds have been secured, faculty often plan to write for UMMC intramural funding that can provide as much as $30,000 in monetary support to prepare for extramural grant writing.

-The School of Nursing invites nominations and applications for the Harriet G. Williamson Chair of Population Health Nursing.
 This distinctive endowed chair honors the dedication and commitment of Ms. Williamson to providing compassionate and exemplary care to her nephrology patients.
 We are seeking a leader and nurse scientist in the emerging field of population health nursing to advance nursing knowledge through research, scholarship, practice, education and policy.
 The successful candidate will collaborate with doctoral students and faculty from the school of nursing and the newly created John D. Bower School of Population Health, interdisciplinary researchers, and communities to develop the scholarship of population health, improve health through an ongoing program of research, and teach selected courses or classes in his or her area of expertise.
 Primary responsibilities include: sustaining a program of research in population health; developing nurses, nurse practitioners, and nurse scientists to cultivate expertise in population health and population health management; and providing guidance and leadership in nursing, population health, and interdisciplinary curricula offerings.

 The Doctor of Philosophy in Nursing program provides an opportunity for students to work with faculty to develop their own research programs and to gain experience in research methods.
 Likewise, researchers from other disciplines work in collaboration with faculty and students to develop and conduct qualitative and quantitative research and the Doctor of Nursing Practice program provides opportunities for students to translate research into evidence-based programs.